 I knew right then this woman was a professional merchandise booster.
 A booster is somebody who comes into a retail business, such as Gemco, with a large purse/bag and will steal a large number of a certain kind of a product.
 In this instance it was cartons of cigarettes...and then they leave the store as quickly as they can.
 From there they can sell the stolen items to others at a cheaper price.

-I met with Rector and told him that this woman got away and he sarcastically asked me why I let her get away?
-You couldn't get into Lucky/Gemco management unless you were highly skillful at being sarcastic-but there were exceptions to that rule.
+I met with Rector, who appeared to be glued to the same wall, next to the office, with his thumbs and fingers still tangled together, and told him that this woman got away and he sarcastically asked me why I let her get away?
+You couldn't get into Lucky/Gemco management unless you were highly skillful at being sarcastic-- but there were exceptions to that rule.
 Rector should have been the one to keep an eye on this woman, as he was the manager-in-charge during the evening.

 The next night, at around the same time at this Gemco store, lo and behold, I see this same woman, again, with a full cart of groceries and cartons of cigarettes piled at the top pushing it around the sales floor.
-I was just amazed to witness how brazen this woman was.
-She had a great set-up in place by taking advantage of the craziness going on at a time when this store was in the process of closing for the day and trying to get the customers all rung up and out the door, thereby, nobody was really watching out for shoplifters or shoppers exhibiting suspicious behaviors, etc.
+I was totally amazed to witness how brazen this woman was.
+She had a great set-up in place to easily steal by taking advantage of the craziness going on at a time when this store was in the process of closing for the day and trying to get all remaining customers rung up and out the door, and thereby, nobody was really watching out for shoplifters or shoppers exhibiting suspicious behaviors, etc.

-The good news was that this time I would not let her get away like she did the previous night and so I decided that I was going to stand around in a Gemco clothing department, which was in front of the grocery checkout lanes, where I could get a good view of the grocery section, without being seen, and watch the movement of this woman shoplifter.
+The good news was that this time I would not let her get away like she did the previous night and so I decided that I was going to stand around in a Gemco clothing department, which was in front of the grocery checkout lanes, where I could get a good view from a distance of the grocery aisles, without being seen, and watch the movement of this woman shoplifter.

 She was totally unaware of the fact that somebody was on to her shoplifting routine nor was she even aware of the fact that somebody had seen her in the store the previous night and came upon her abandoned cart, filled up with groceries and lacking the many cartons of cigarettes she had placed there.

-I could now see her on that last aisle, the same aisle where she had left the cart the previous night, peering around the corner while looking to see if it was clear for her to quickly exit the grocery department and then exit the store.
-Time is of the essence with this kind of a shoplifter...get in, get the goods, and get out of the store quickly with no time set aside for any tap-dancing.
+I could now see her on that last aisle, the same aisle where she had left the cart the previous night, peering around the corner while looking to see if it was clear for her to quickly exit the grocery department and then hightail it out of the store.
+Time is of the essence with this kind of a shoplifter...get in, get the goods, and get out of the store quickly with absolutely no time set aside for any tap-dancing.

-Wow, I am completely aware of her MO "method of operation" in stealing large quantities of cigarettes.
-She was a good booster and knew her planned routine well and from that moment on I couldn't argue the fact that she had done this many times before at this same Gemco.
+Wow, I am completely aware of her MO, "modus operandi or aka method of operation" in stealing large quantities of cigarettes.
+She was savvy, and a good booster, with a planned routine that she knew well, and from that moment on I couldn't argue the fact that she had done this many times before at this same Gemco.

 She doesn't resist going back to the grocery department with the security guard and me.
-However, as we are headed back to the grocery department she immediately starts screaming while removing cartons of cigarettes out of her purse and throwing them wildly in all directions into the clothing department...in an attempt to get rid of the evidence and make it appear she is being accosted.
-It must have been incredible for other shoppers still around to witness her doing this.
+However, as we are headed back to the grocery department, she immediately starts screaming while removing cartons of cigarettes out of her purse and throwing them wildly in all directions into the clothing department -- in an attempt to get rid of the evidence and make it appear she is being accosted.
+It must have been an incredible show for the other shoppers still around to witness her doing this.
+It's unfortunate I couldn't have planned for this event a little better and have comfy theater seats for all of them to sit in, to appreciate the beauty of this woman's drama.
+Looking back, without her adding the award winning performance to close out her late night shoplifting act, this story being told today would have been disappointing and somewhat boring.
+So a big thank you goes out to this woman for assisting me with the world-wide-web finale.

-At this time she is subdued by the security guard and another employee, who brought her back to the grocery department where she was delivered to the closing night manager-and I don't remember if Head-Clerk Rector was there that night as the closing manager...twiddling his thumbs.
+Now, at this time she is subdued by the security guard and another employee, who brought her back to the grocery department where she was delivered to the closing night manager-- and I don't remember if Head-Clerk Rector was there that night as the closing manager -- twiddling his thumbs while glued to the wall next to the office.

 The police were called out to the store to make an arrest.
-While she was being interrogated by the local police she mentioned that she was the Goddaughter of a Lucky/Gemco supervisor named Al Damon.
-From the police questioning it was revealed that she had a drug problem and stealing large quantities of cigarettes helped her buy the drugs she needed by selling the hot goods.
+While she was being interrogated by the local police, she mentioned that she was the Goddaughter of a Lucky/Gemco supervisor named Al Damon.
+From the police questioning it was revealed that she had a drug problem and stealing large quantities of cigarettes helped her buy the drugs she needed by selling the hot goods to the locals looking to save even more money than what Gemco wanted them to save.

 On back-to-back nights, this woman is stealing large quantities of carton cigarettes.
 How many other nights before the night I first spotted her in the liquor/cigarette department was she also stealing?
 It's just mind-boggling putting this entire scenario into that perspective.